Philippines Country Summary

 Anti Money Laundering

-The Philippines is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Philippines is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations